-Training opportunities, related statutes, FAQ's, model codes of ethics, relevent blog posts and publications, links to contacts at the School of Government
+where you also find related statutes, FAQ's, model codes of ethics, relevent blog posts, publications, and links to contacts at the School of Government

 - Contact their ethics liaison for training, or